kyleepena/pr-send-to-tech-support/README.md

 ## 🧪 Current Status

 This is an Innovation Week prototype.
 Some data is currently mocked for demonstration purposes, but the panel structure is built to support real API integrations as UXP permissions allow.
+Additionally, the panel does not yet dynamically update with each new sequence.

 ---